-Undertake targeted follow up observations at identified potential nests if needed to confirm ownership or occurrence of breeding activity vertical earthen cuttings or banks.
+Undertake targeted follow up observations at identified potential nests if needed to confirm ownership or occurrence of breeding activity

 During traverses visually scan for small holes in banks and for groups of Rainbow Bee-eater individuals.

 Undertake targeted follow up observations at identified potential nesting holes if needed to confirm occurrence of breeding activity.